Mehdierli/ProgrammingNotes/Angular.md

     + promise is eager, it callback will execute once the promise created.
     + promise is always asynchronous.
     + promise may provide only a single value.

+## what is subject.
+* An RxJS Subject is a special type of Observable that allows values to be multicasted to many Observers.
+While plain Observables are unicast
+* A Subject is like an Observable, but can multicast to many Observers.
+Subjects are like EventEmitters: they maintain a registry of many listeners

+## what are operators
+* Operators are functions.
+There are two kinds of operators:
+* pipable operator
+    + A Pipeable Operator is a function that takes an Observable as its input and returns another Observable.
+It is a pure operation: the previous Observable stays unmodified.
+    + the operator that canbe piped to observables buy using .pipe() function.
+    + the pipable operator do not change the existing observable instance, they return a new one.
+    + such as filter.
+* creation operator
+    + functions that used to create an observable with some common predefined behavior.
+    + like of(), from()

 ## Differences between AngularJS /angular 4 /angular 6
 * AngularJS